 “Lex Oppia” was a law established in Roman times that restricted not only a woman’s wealth, but her displays of wealth — and this included any expensive “designer” makeup items and fragrances imported from China, Germany and Gaul.
 Thankfully, it was abolished 20 years later.

 Giving a whole new spin to the term “luxury lip color,” it is said that ancient Mesopotamian women used to crush semi-precious jewels and use them to decorate their lips.
-Since then, lipsticks have been made with everything from red beetles to fish scales — giving a whole new meaning to the term “all-natural.”
+Since then, lipsticks have been made with everything from red beetles to fish scales.

 In the 1920s, fashion designer Coco Chanel accidentally got a sunburn while visiting the French Riviera.
 When she arrived back home, the sunburn had faded into a tan.
 Her fans started adopting this look, hoping to emulate the luxurious lifestyle of this chic and stylish woman.